 BlackWash is a specific knife blade finish, a combination of black coating and stonewash finish.
 Black coating uses a chemical bath to transform the upper layer of the steel to magnetite.
 It improves corrosion resistance and adds an aesthetic look.
 After coating the blade black, the stonewash finish is added.
 The whole process produces a vintage, worn look like that of a used tool.
 Also, the resulting surface structure hides use scratches and adds knife protection.
 This variation of the stonewash finish has become quite popular over recent years.

-DLC (Diamond-like Carbon Coating) covers the blade with a thin film of carbon atoms with hardness similar to that of a natural diamond.
+DLC (Diamond-like Carbon Coating) covers the blade with a thin film of carbon atoms with a hardness similar to that of a natural diamond.
 DLC is the hardest coating used on knife blades.
-Along with superior hardness of the blade, it features very high abrasion resistance, low friction and excellent corrosion resistance.
-The pitch black color of the DLC coating also provides anti-reflection properties for knives.
-Surfaces coated with DLC withstand wear from chemical agents, dampness and other atmospheric conditions.
+Along with the superior hardness of the blade, it features very high abrasion resistance, low friction, and excellent corrosion resistance.
+The pitch-black color of the DLC coating also provides anti-reflection properties for knives.
+Surfaces coated with DLC withstand wear from chemical agents, dampness, and other atmospheric conditions.
 They are immensely durable and have a longer operation life.

 Cerakote is a polymer-ceramic composite coating made out of resin and hardener.
-The unique formula provides an excellently hard finish and makes Cerakote a high-performing coating that improves a number of functional properties such as abrasion resistance, corrosion immunity, and impact strength.
+The unique formula provides an excellently hard finish and makes Cerakote a high-performing coating that improves several functional properties such as abrasion resistance, corrosion immunity, and impact strength.
 Cerakote is baked onto the working surface, that is, cerakoted blades are subjected to high heat when applying the coating.
-The process is known to provide superior protection against such factors as chemical attack, heat and ultra-violet, making it a perfect coating for outdoor applications.
+The process is known to provide superior protection against such factors as chemical attack, heat, and ultraviolet, making it a perfect coating for outdoor applications.

 Knives are practical workpieces, each one having a specific function.
 The coating you apply, apart from being a significant aesthetic component, can make a positive difference in the performance and the working lifespan of your knife.
 Careful consideration of what environments and how your knife will be used will help you choose the right blade finishing for your knife.